nonblocking/mashroom/packages/plugin-packages/mashroom-docs-static/docs/mashroom_documentation.md

 Make sure you call unloadApp() if you want to remove/replace an App and not just remove the host DOM node, because like that the resources are not properly removed from the browser.

-Here for example the *Mashroom Portal Demo Composite App*:
+Here for example the <a href="#mashroomportaldemocompositeapp">mashroom-portal-demo-composite-app</a>:

 ![Mashroom Portal Composite App](mashroom_portal_composite_app.png)